kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - Object
 - Datagram

-The terminology is borrowed from MoqTransport but critically, the properties are fixed and do not change based on flags or the application.
+The terminology is borrowed from MoqTransport but critically, the properties are fixed and do not change based on flags.

 ## Broadcast
 A collection of tracks from a single producer.